 Normalized Radar Backscatter (ortho-rectification); Sentinel-1/(A)SAR – work in progress using new Copernicus DEM

-conclude saying that taCopernicus.
+Philippe conclude saying that the Sentinel-2 CARD4L compliant will be available (open and free) through the Copernicus Data Hub.

-Chris Lynnes raised the question of.
-(ISRO) noted that p.
+Chris Lynnes raised the question of how to put Lidar point clouds in a data cube, with its combination of high spatial resolution but very sparse sampling across orbits.
+Nitant Dube (ISRO) noted that possible options could be as POINT cloud of reflectivity.

 Analysis Ready Satellite Data

 Chris Lynnes (NASA) gave a presentation on Analysis Ready Satellite Data.
 He discussed level 1, 2, and 3 data, and how to make it analysis-ready.
 He noted that the considerations for Level 3 data are spatial resolution degradation, suppression of extreme values, systematic bias over time in heterogeneous pixels, day boundary artifacts, difficulty assigning numerical uncertainty and quality to pixels.
 There is also irretrievable information loss when reprojecting from the original L3 projections.

-Phillipe remarked that a: .
+Phillipe remarked that there is a "contradiction" between L1 and ARD: L1almost by definition is not ready for analysis (you need to do processing before using them - atmospheric correction, or other correction).

 SEO Perspective on CEOS Satellite Data in the Cloud

+Brian Killough (NASA, CEOS SEO) discussed SEO Perspective on CEOS Satellite Data in the Cloud.

+There are many TRENDS in cloud-based satellite data: growing data volumes in the cloud, ARD formats, Jupyter notebooks, many vendor options (Amazon-AWS, Google-GCP, Microsoft-Azure), increase use of radar data, open science.

+STAC and COG formats are becoming more common; STAC is great for ODC data indexing and COG formats are great for loading subsets of large data files.

+Suggestions for the future:

+Discourage downloading data and use data in the cloud

+Encourage the use of the cloud computing through CEOS prototypes (e.g., EAIL, ODC-Sandbox)

+Promote the production and use of ARD with STAC and COG formats

+Participate in Python notebook training events and focus on “simplicity”

+Demonstrate the value of radar data by working on ARD processing, data access, and training.

-Brian Killough (NASA, CEOS SEO) discussed SEO Perspective on CEOS Satellite Data in the Cloud.:;:CEOSJonas Eberle commented that it is important to standardize the properties and assets of STAC for specific missions (data collections).
+Jonas Eberle commented that it is important to standardize the properties and assets of STAC for specific missions (data collections).
 As an example, Element84’s Earth search API provides "sentinel:product_id" and Microsoft STAC API provides "s2:product_uri" as property with the same content.
 In terms of platform interoperability, it would be good to standardize these property names to serve a dedicated and fixed set of properties for each of the STAC items (e.g., developing specific STAC extensions for missions).

 Nitant added that, in order to access multiple clouds, there is an authentication step for each one.
 Chris noted that a number of groups are working on this, including cloud computing foundation.